HOA laws — Arizona

 Is mediation required for HOA disputes in Arizona?

-What law governs HOAs in Arizona?
+What statute or law governs HOAs in Arizona?

 HOA Laws in Other States